mfaytak/ntulect/lecture4.md

 * Generating new features from existing ones
 * Often through recombination, averaging, etc.

-All get around  feature extraction and the need for (most) human intervention
+All get around feature extraction and the need for (most) human intervention by focusing on image's **pixels** as a set of features

 * Pixel difference methods
 * Optical flow